Manh2512/2-Player-Game/README.md

 # Game
-i tried making a game with SFML library in C++.
+I tried making a game with SFML library in C++.